RikkuX491/SE-NYC-TEMPLATE-Phase-4/README.md

    - A class variable named `reviews` that has the value returned from the `db.relationship()` method.
 The first argument of `db.relationship()` should be `'Review'`.
 The `back_populates` argument should have the value `'customer'` which will be the variable that was created in the `Review` model which references the other side of the 1-to-Many relationship.
 Include a `cascade` argument that has the value of `'all'` in `db.relationship()` so that deleting a `Customer` instance will result in deleting its associated `Review` instances.
    - A class variable named `hotels` that has the value of an AssociationProxy object returned from the `association_proxy()` function that allows you to get a customer's associated `Hotel` instances.

-Write your code in the `app.py` file in the `server` directory for these next two deliverables:
+Write your code in the `app.py` file in the `server` directory for these next three deliverables:

 5. Modify the code in the `get_hotels()` view (`/hotels` route) so that `hotel.to_dict()` serializes only the `id` and `name` columns.